JellalYu/EMR-machine-learning-with-R-spark/README.md

 7. In Security Options page.
 Select the **key pair** you have.
 In permissions, select **Custom** and change EC2 instance profile to **mylab_EMR_role**

+![_1534710942083.png](./EMR_img/_1534710942083.png)

 8. Type **Create cluster**, it may take some time to launch a EMR cluster.
-If the status is waiting to indicate that you have successfully enabled E
+If the status is "waiting", it means you have successfully opened.

-![_1534710942083.png](./EMR_img/_1534710942083.png)

 ### Set Rstudio environment
+Choose the EMR cluster you just built and use the specified security group key pair (.pem key) to open **Master public DNS** of EMR cluster.

 #### Update
 	sudo yum update